wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hbase-geo-replication-configure-dns.md

 **To add the DNS Server role for Contoso-DNS-CN**

-1. From the Azure Management Portal, click **Virtual Machines** on the left.
+1. From the Azure Classic Management Portal, click **Virtual Machines** on the left.
 2. Click **Contoso-DNS-CN**.
 3. Click **DASHBOARD** from the top.
 4. Click **CONNECT** from the bottom and follow the instructions to connect to the virtual machine via RDP.